Logo

 The first currency in the pair is the base currency, and the second is the quote currency.
 The pair’s price tells you how much of the quote currency you need to buy one unit of the base currency.

 Moreover, forex trading operates across global exchanges 24 hours a day, five days a week.
-This round-the-clock activity makes the Forex market dynamic and highly liquid, and it, therefore, holds great profit potential.
+There are also multiple currency types to choose from.
+This round-the-clock activity and diversity makes the Forex market dynamic and highly liquid, and it, therefore, holds great profit potential.

 Conclusion